Ferratauris/hugo/content/en/webhosting/Hugo and Netlify.md

 First, we need to install Hugo.

 This can be different depending on your system
-Having Linux or Mac OS would make this alot easier for you
+Having Linux or Mac OS would make this a lot easier for you

 ## Hugo on Linux